 Apart from the trekking trail, Mount Everest itself; the Everest base camp and above; get more polluted every year at an increasing rate.
 Even though, the Everest Base Camp trekking route receives more waste than Mount Everest, the trekking trail is more accessible and people can manage wastes, unlike the mountains, especially Mount Everest in this case.
 It is idiosyncratic that the sacred sites had more dirt on it than the path that led up to it.

-Reasons for Mount Everest pollution:
+Reasons for pollution on Mount Everest

 1. Genuine Reason: